-Rise of Muslim Foreign Fighters: Islam and the Globalization of Jihad
+Rise of Muslim roreign fighters: Islam and the globalization of jihad

 A key actor in many modern conflicts throughout the Muslim world has been the “foreign fighter,” defined as an “unpaid combatant with no apparent link to the conflict other than religious affinity with the Muslim side.”
 Such fighters rarely crossed borders before 1980, but in the last 30 years as many as 30,000 Muslims voluntarily engaged in international conflicts.
 In popular discourse and the news media, foreign fighters and terrorists affiliated with groups such as Al Qaeda are often confused, but scholarship suggests there are meaningful differences between the two.

 A 2011 article published in International Security, “The Rise of Muslim Foreign Fighters: Islam and the Globalization of Jihad,” compiles data on armed conflicts in the post-1945 Muslim world to distinguish Muslim foreign fighters from international terrorists and locally-based fighters or insurgents.
 The article provides an alternative account of what prompted the growth of Islamic transnational fighting and explains how this category of actor interacts with and fuels terrorist groups such as Al Qaeda.

 Key points in the article include:

 - The origins of the modern foreign fighter phenomenon can be traced to the populist pan-Islamist movement propagated by moderate elites based in Saudi Arabia in the 1970s.
 Their notion that the “nation of Islam” was under threat enabled violent activists in Afghanistan to recruit foreign fighters in the 1980s under the banner of “inter-Muslim solidarity.”